 Binghamton merges rigorous academics, distinguished faculty and state-of-the-art facilities to engage and challenge its 18,000 students.
 The high-achieving Binghamton student body also represents a great diversity of life experiences, from first-generation college-goers to international students.
 Beyond their talent, these classmates share a desire to shape the future through technology, insight, intellectual exploration and community service.

-The Department of Systems Science and Industrial Engineering (SSIE) in the Thomas J. Watson School of Engineering and Applied Science at Binghamton University (The State University of New York at Binghamton) invites applications for a faculty member, at the tenure-track Assistant Professor level, in the area of Human Factors Engineering/Ergonomics (HFEE) starting in Spring 2022.
-The position involves teaching at all levels from undergraduate courses to advanced graduate courses, and establishing theoretical and applied research in the area of Human Factors Engineering/Ergonomics.
-Preference will be given to candidates with HFEE applications in the broad health systems domain, but other application areas will also be considered.
+The Department of Systems Science and Industrial Engineering (SSIE) in the Thomas J. Watson College of Engineering and Applied Science at Binghamton University (The State University of New York at Binghamton) invites applications for two faculty members, at the tenure-track Assistant Professor level, starting in Fall 2022.
+The positions involve teaching at all levels from undergraduate courses to advanced graduate courses, and establishing theoretical and applied research in emerging areas in industrial and systems engineering.

 The Watson College is dedicated to the goal of building a diverse and inclusive teaching, research, and working environment.
 Potential applicants who share this goal, and especially underrepresented minorities, women and persons with disabilities, are strongly encouraged to apply.
 The successful candidate for this position will be expected to help increase the number of women, underrepresented minorities and persons with disabilities, as well as help increase external funding to support diverse populations.
 Prospective candidates are encouraged to visit the department website (http://www.ssie.binghamton.edu) for more details.

 The SSIE Department has consistently secured over 5 million dollars in research funding per year for the last three years.
-In the 2019-2020 fiscal year, the SSIE Department secured $7.07 million in committed funds and had a total of approximately $6.22 million in research expenditures.
-Research expenditures have already reached $8.117 million for the present year.
-At this level of research productivity, the SSIE Department ranked the highest in the Thomas J. Watson College of Engineering and Applied Science and the second-highest on-campus in committed funds and research expenditures.
+In the 2020-2021 fiscal year, the SSIE Department had over $10 million in research expenditures.
+At this level of research productivity, the SSIE Department ranked the highest on-campus in research expenditures.
 Our faculty members work collaboratively with over 30 sponsors from industry and federal agencies.
-With an excellent and growing academic reputation, the SSIE Department is internationally renowned in the electronics manufacturing/electronics packaging arena.
+With an excellent and growing academic reputation, the SSIE Department is internationally renowned in the electronics manufacturing/packaging and flexible electronics arenas.
 Another area of substantial growth is health systems, and our faculty works with several major healthcare organizations across the nation and abroad.
 Other significant areas of growth include, but are not limited to, additive manufacturing and 3D printing, advanced data science/analytics, applied operations research/optimization, complex systems science and modeling, and energy systems.
 A more extensive list of active research areas within the department can be found here.
-The department is continuing significant expansion, including this position.
+The department is continuing significant expansion, including these positions.

 The department has twenty-six (26) faculty members and offers a BS degree in Industrial and Systems Engineering (ISE), MS degrees in Systems Science (SS), Industrial and Systems Engineering (ISE), and Healthcare Systems Engineering (HSE), and PhD degrees in Systems Science (SS) and Industrial and Systems Engineering (ISE).
 SSIE also offers a cutting-edge executive health systems program in Manhattan.
 With about 220 undergraduate, 210 masters, and 180 doctoral students, the department is growing in numbers and in reputation.

-The successful candidate will have a tenure berth in the Department of Systems Science and Industrial Engineering.
+The successful candidates will have a tenure berth in Department of Systems Science and Industrial Engineering.

 Located in Binghamton, NY, Binghamton University is ideally situated in the high-tech heart of the state.
 Industry partnerships, class projects and internship opportunities provide a wealth of hands-on experience for graduate and undergraduate students alike.

-The candidate must have a doctorate degree in Industrial and Systems Engineering or a closely related field as well as good leadership skills, and should have an excellent record of scholarly publications.
-The candidate is expected to have a high potential to initiate and sustain an externally funded multi-disciplinary research program in Human Factors Engineering/Ergonomics.
-Candidates with health systems application focus are preferred, but other areas will also be considered.
-Teaching experience is preferred.
+The candidates must have a doctoral degree in Industrial and Systems Engineering or a closely related field.
+The candidates should also have good leadership skills and should have an excellent record of scholarly publications.
+Teaching experience is also preferred.

-The candidate is expected to have high potential to initiate and sustain an externally funded multi-disciplinary research program and to take a major role in advancing the research and academic mission of the SSIE Department.
+The candidates are expected to have high potential to initiate and sustain an externally funded multi-disciplinary research program and to take a major role in advancing the research and academic mission of the SSIE Department.

 The State University of New York is an Equal Opportunity/Affirmative Action Employer.
 It is the policy of Binghamton University to provide for and promote equal opportunity employment, compensation, and other terms and conditions of employment without discrimination on the basis of age, race, color, religion, disability, national origin, gender identity or expression, sexual orientation, veteran or military service member status, marital status, domestic violence victim status, genetic predisposition or carrier status, or arrest and/or criminal conviction record unless based upon a bona fide occupational qualification or other exception.